API Reference

 Learn the orthogonal transformation matrix using Procrustes analysis.

-If None, uses common words filtered by frequency rank
+• anchor_words – Specific words to align on.
+If None, common words filtered by frequency rank (find_common_words()) are used.

 Returns: